galaxyproject/tools-iuc/tools/jbrowse2/readme.rst

     JBrowse2 is a fast, embeddable genome browser built completely with JavaScript and HTML5

-Added Mar 26:
-  - Testing history added with tests of the 8 simple formats hic and paf need small tests but work with big ones...

 Added Mar 8:
  - URI as data source for tracks
  - Autogenerate from a collection now builtin to advanced options - ignores form